davidgundry/MathsForCS/_course/descriptive-statistics/data-visualisation.md

 ## Summary

-In this section we have learned about measures of central tendancy.
-In the next section we learn about [measures of spread](../spread/).
+In this section we have learned about data visualisation.